nvroot/Zero-Health/challenges.md

 **Category**: File Upload + RCE
 **Goal**: Achieve remote code execution through the advanced file upload system.

-**Description**: The advanced file upload system has a dangerous execution feature.
-Exploit this to run arbitrary code on the server.
+**Description**: The advanced file upload system at `/api/files/upload-advanced` has a dangerous execution feature that can execute uploaded files.
+The system allows uploading various script types (.js, .py, .sh, .php) and can execute them when the `executeFile` parameter is set to true.

 **What you'll learn**:
 - Advanced file upload attack techniques
 - How file uploads can lead to RCE
 - Server-side execution vulnerabilities

-**Hint**: Look for file upload endpoints that offer execution capabilities.
-Consider what file types can be executed and how to bypass restrictions.
+**Hint**: Look for the `/api/files/upload-advanced` endpoint that offers execution capabilities.
+Upload a script file (like .js, .py, or .sh) and set the `executeFile` parameter to `true`.
+The system will attempt to execute your uploaded file, giving you remote code execution.

 ---